OWASP Threat Dragon version 2.4

 Other options like Trusted are according to personal preference.

-After finishing the OAuth Application you will get Application ID and Application Secret, which are used for the environment variables.
+From the OAuth Application you will get Application ID and Application Secret, which are used for the environment variables below.

 2. Environment variables